-An acknowledgement of the South Carolina Commission on Higher Education must appear in any publication of materials based on or developed under this project as follows:
+An acknowledgement of the CHE must appear in any publication of materials based on or developed under this project as follows:

-The activity which is the subject of this document (journal article, report, video, etc.) was produced under a grant from the South Carolina Commission on Higher Education under the auspices of the EIA Centers of Excellence Grant Program.
+"The activity which is the subject of this document (journal article, report, video, etc.) was produced under a grant from the South Carolina Commission on Higher Education under the auspices of the EIA Centers of Excellence Grant Program."

-All media announcements, public information, and promotional materials pertaining to these funded activities should acknowledge support of the South Carolina Commission on Higher Education under the auspices of the EIA Centers of Excellence Grant Program.
+All media announcements, public information, and promotional materials pertaining to these funded activities should acknowledge support of the CHE under the auspices of the EIA Centers of Excellence Grant Program.